MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/identify-high-cpu-consuming-containers-aks.md

     After you identify the pods that use excessive CPU, you can identify the applications running on the pods.

+---

 ### Step 2: Review best practices to avoid high CPU usage

-Review the following table to learn how to implement best practices for avoiding high CPU usage.
+Review the following table to learn how to implement best practices for avoiding high CPU usage:

 | Best practice | Description |
 |---|---|